 FOR IMMEDIATE RELEASE

-America’s Highest Achieving High School Students To Be Honored At 2015 Congress Of Future Medical Leaders in Boston, Massachusetts
+America’s Highest Achieving High School Students to be Honored at June 25-27, 2016 Congress of Future Medical Leaders in Boston, Massachusetts

 A Historic Gathering of